rsletta/get_openui5_latest_url/README.md

 !["Logo"](repository-header.png)

 A small webservice that returns url to latest OpenUI5 version.
 Hosted at https://latest-openui5.rikosjett.com.
 Version URLs are collected from https://openui5.org/releases/.
 This API only serves URLs to the official downloads.
+API call with only type specified, returns the url as a string.
+When adding format=json, it returns a richer response.

 ## Endpoints

 API host: `https://latest-openui5.rikosjett.com`

 ### Get latest
-**Example**: `GET /api/v1/latest?type=runtime`

 **URL**: `/api/v1/latest`